o124/archlinux-virtualbox-host/README.md

 **$VRDPIP**
 is an IP address at the Docker host to bind [`VRDP port`](#VRDP) to.
 It is where the service will listen for the incoming RDP client connections.
+When starting multiple containers, make sure they use different `$VRDPIP:$VRDP` pairs.

 <a name="VRDP"></a>
 **$VRDP**
 is a port number that should be set to the same *VRDP* port number that is set in `.vbox` file, see [here](#accessing-the-guest-os).
+When starting multiple containers, make sure they use different `$VRDPIP:$VRDP` pairs.

 <a name="Notes"></a>